ethanmdavidson/packer-plugin-git/README.md

 -	[Go](https://golang.org/doc/install) >= 1.16

 ## Packer Compatibility
-This scaffolding template is compatible with Packer >= v1.7.0
+This plugin is compatible with Packer >= v1.7.0